 3.10 Uplink frame hierarchy

+Open Points:

+Guard Time (do we need it to dela with the variable propagation delay?)

+We use 1 or more slots for uplink

+The bandwidth and the centre frequency will be part of the Sub-frame format

+Announcement channel will be used for assigning capacity (ASC), updates to Annex 4 if needed.

 The VDES frame structure is identical and synchronized in time on the earths surface to UTC (as in AIS) and the frame hierarchy for a subframe of N slots is shown in Figure 9.
 Each element is described in the subsequent sections.